 MOCS engages with diverse groups of vendors through feedback sessions, workgroups, presentations and email outreach campaigns.
 Through these engagements, MOCS connects with thousands of vendors in the following communities: M/WBE, construction, engineering, architecture, landscape architecture, professional services, standardized services and nonprofits organizations.
 Additionally, in response to the ongoing COVID-19 emergency, MOCS provides support to a diverse group of nonprofits and community-based organizations across the City.
-Collaborative strategies for emergency response efforts were enacted through the COVID-19 Response team participation, outreach campaigns to provide business continuity guidance, and distribution of face coverings to organizations of all sizes to support with recovery efforts.
+Collaborative strategies for emergency response efforts were enacted through the COVID-19 Response team participation, engagement with the City's Vaccine Command Center's Equity outreach - reaching residents in TRIE neighborhoods and the most vulnerable to COVID-19, outreach campaigns to provide business continuity guidance, and distribution of face coverings to organizations of all sizes to support with recovery efforts.